lottapispa/Connect-Four-tiralabra/documentation/weeklyreport2.md

 | total: | 9

 ### Progress
-The code  and testing has been started.
-No functionality yet.
-Docstring is used.
-Pylint has been added.
+The code and testing of class gamestatus has been started.
+Other classes have been made but their code is unfinished.
+No real functionality yet.
+Docstring has been used.
+Pylint has been added, although perfecting the code is not a priority yet.

 ### Questions
 I'm wondering how to decide which player gets to make the first move, or should the AI always go second?